 Asylum seekers stay in asylum reception centers while the SEM reviews their applications.
 During this time, you will get an “N” permit and are allowed to seek employment after three months of staying in the country.

 The SEM aims to process all asylum applications within 6 months.
-If applications are rejected, the applicants will be expected to leave Switzerland within a specified time, although they can appeal the verdict.
+If applications are rejected, the applicants are expected to leave Switzerland within a specified time, although they can appeal the verdict.

 Successful applicants are granted refugee status and will be given a “B” residence permit with the chance of applying for a “C” permit for permanent residence, and eventually full citizenship if they want to, in due course.